jonnor/imgflo-imaginality/doc/braindump.md

 Showing things in-context versus isolated

+## Experiments

-Original versus processed is particularly interesting> does processing make it get worse or better?
+* Original versus processed
+Particularly interesting> does processing make it get worse or better?
+* graph-v1 versus graph-v2
+Did a change make things better or worse
+* Change params slightly from starting point
+Does it improve or worsen?
+Does it make any difference at all?
+* Radically different parameters, possibly randomized Try to jump to a new place, see if completely other areas could be more interesting

 ## Working inline